AscendingPassage.com HOME PAGE.

 silence after all and beyond all doubt is the true master at this hour

-of this kingdom at once colossal, motionless and blue--a silence that
+of this kingdom at once colossal, motionless and blue.
+A silence that

 seems to be infinite, because we know that there is nothing around